HTB

 • The algorithms for the management of hypertension and dyslipidaemia have been updated.

-• cervical cancer screening interval has been revised to 1 year (or every 3 years if 3 consecutive negative PAP and CD4 ≥ 350/µl and HIV-RNA <200 cp/ml or, in women>30 years, 1 negative PAP/HPV co-testing).
+• Cervical cancer screening interval has been revised to one year (or every three years if three consecutive negative PAP and CD4 ≥350 cells/mm3 and HIV-RNA <200 copies/mL or, in women >30 years, one negative PAP/HPV co-testing).

-• The nomenclature of metabolic dysfunction-associated steatotic liver-disease (MASLD) has been introduced to replace non-alcoholic fatty liver disease
+• The term metabolic dysfunction-associated steatotic liver-disease (MASLD) now replaces non-alcoholic fatty liver disease (NAFLD).

-• Within the Liver Cirrhosis: Management section, HCC screening guidance has been updated to recommend HCC screening for all people with cirrhosis, regardless of the cause of cirrhosis.
-This also applies to people with cured HCV infection and/or with medically suppressed HBV replication
+• Liver cirrhosis: management – this section now recommends HCC screening for everyone with cirrhosis, regardless of the cause.
+This also applies to people with cured HCV infection and/or with medically suppressed HBV replication.

-• Regarding the surveillance algorithm for upper gastrointestinal tract endoscopy it has been clarified that the Baveno VII recommendations only apply to patients with Child-Pugh A cirrhosis.
-People with Child-Pugh B and C cirrhosis should undergo annual gastroscopy independently of the Baveno VII criteria
+• The surveillance algorithm for upper gastrointestinal tract endoscopy clarifies that the Baveno VII recommendations only apply to people with Child-Pugh A cirrhosis.
+People with Child-Pugh B and C cirrhosis should undergo annual gastroscopy independently of the Baveno VII criteria.

 comment

-This update iinclude all the previous content and includes an excellent search facility to help navigation of the new format.
+This update includes all the previous content and an excellent search facility to help navigate the new format.

 References